software-students-fall2022/specification-exercise-team-10/README.md

 9. As a mobile food vendor, I want to show and edit my truck location so that customers can still find me if my truck has to move.
 10. As a mobile food vendor, I want to view the current pending orders from my customers so that I can serve them.
 11. As a customer, I want to get the reviews of the trucks so that I can taste the best street foods.
+12. As a mobile food vendor, I want to list and edit the food items I sell so that customers can order them.
+13. As a mobile food vendor, I want to be able to take large amounts of orders so that I can maximize my profits.
+14. As a customer, I want to check whether the truck nearby is available or closed that day because certain truck might not show all the time and they are closed after 5 pm or 6 pm which is quite flexible.
+If an app could show if it is closed or not then it will be much more convenient

 ## Activity Diagrams